harlanc/xiu/README.md

 ## Others

 Open issues if you have any problems.
 Star and pull requests are welcomed.
+Your stars can make this project go faster and further.